 - By fax: 604.886.9735

-We encourage the public to send written submissions by noon on the date of the Public Hearing.
-Presentations or submissions must be received by Council before the Public Hearing for that application is concluded, as Council is not permitted to receive or consider any further submissions or information after the conclusion of an item.
+All presentations or submissions must be received by Council before the Public Hearing for that application is concluded, as Council is not permitted to receive or consider any further submissions or information after the conclusion of an item.